-During a declared State of Emergency (SOE) or Public Health Emergency (PHE), to ensure adequate access to Members, MVP may expedite the Credentialing of health care providers as set forth by State/Federal authorities or NCQA.
-Such expedited Credentialing may include Provisional Credentialing or providers with temporary licensing due to such SOE/PHE or other such licensing as directed by the State/Federal authorities or NCQA.
+During a declared State of Emergency (SOE) or Public Health Emergency (PHE), to ensure adequate access to Members, MVP may expedite the credentialing of health care providers as set forth by State/Federal authorities or NCQA.
+Such expedited Emergency Response Credentialing may include Provisional Credentialing or providers with temporary licensing due to such SOE/PHE or other such licensing as directed by the State/Federal authorities or NCQA.

-Emergency Response providers, designated by State/Federal authorities or NCQA as a team of practitioners deemed appropriate to provide care to MVP Members in a specific state or locality, shall not be required to be Credentialed prior to providing services to MVP Members unless required by State/Federal authorities or NCQA.
+Emergency Response providers-those designated by State/Federal authorities or NCQA as a team of practitioners deemed appropriate to provide care to MVP Members in a specific state or locality- shall not be required to be credentialed prior to providing services to MVP Members unless required by State/Federal authorities or NCQA.
 Emergency Response providers will be advised to follow the established MVP Locum Tenens policy (see Locum Tenens).

-Excluded and Precluded Individuals

-If Medicare or Medicaid has sanctioned a Participating Provider, MVP may in its sole discretion, suspend or terminate such Participating Provider from the applicable lines of business.
+Excluded and Precluded Individuals if Medicare or Medicaid has sanctioned a Participating Provider, MVP may in its sole discretion, suspend or terminate such Participating Provider from the applicable lines of business.
 If Medicare or Medicaid has excluded or precluded the Participating Provider, MVP will administratively deny or terminate the Participating Provider from MVP's Medicare/Medicaid Network, as applicable.
 Participating Provider appeal rights may apply.
+Providers that are sanctioned by the NYS DOH's Medicaid Program will be excluded from participation in MVP's Medicaid products.